 Open Data – Mycroft is publishing data from users who have decided to opt-in.
 This open data set is being used to improve wakeword spotting, speech to text transcription, natural language understanding, and speech synthesis.

 Mycroft is a full feature voice platform that can be deployed anywhere, or used in conjunction with our devices.
-Our next generation hardware device, Mark II is a wireless smart speaker that plays music, set timers, can access calendar events, search for general knowledge and has everything else the public has come to expect from a state-of-the-art voice assistant.
+Our next generation hardware device, Mark II is a wireless smart speaker that plays music, set timers, search for general knowledge and has everything else the public has come to expect from a state-of-the-art voice assistant.

 In the fall of 2015, we went to Kickstarter and Indiegogo to see if there was a market for our idea.
 We raised $193,000 USD and turned Mycroft from a project into a company.
 We fulfilled all crowdfunding orders in July of 2017 – putting Mark I units in the hands of 1,500 backers.
 Between these two dates, we’ve progressed rapidly, growing our team from 9 to 20, and have watched voice transform from a niche technology into the next big thing.

 Our first crowdfunding campaign sold an advance prototype, Mark I. Still an open source, open hardware voice assistant, it was targeted at the makers and hackers.
 Mark II is for all consumers, flexible, customizable, open, and privacy-focused; something the current technologies don’t offer.